hemantc09/14-C-Style-String-Reverse/README.md

 1. Input a string
 2. Convert to char array
-3. reverse using temp variable ignore null character
+3. reverse using temp variable ignore null character [Basially we are doing character swapping here]
 4. display

 Regards,